 Carbohydrate Choice System

-To make things even easier, our recipe filter uses a point system, whereby every 15 grams of carbohydrates are worth 1 “carbohydrate choice.”
-The idea is that you can then determine how many carb choices you get per day, and “use” them as you like.
+To make things even easier, we've created "carbohydrate choice."
+Which means every 15 grams of carbohydrates are worth 1 carbohydrate choice.
+The idea is that you can then determine how many carb choices you get per day, and use or spend them as you like.
 Here are a few examples:

 Certain foods are considered “free” and do not take up any carbohydrate choices.
 These include anything that is 5 grams or less of carbohydrate and fewer than 20 calories per serving, such as: